 Employers have held onto a long-running theme that employee relationships, whether they’re between co-workers or with management, should be discouraged, and that friendships are better left outside the office walls.
 In fact, a leading survey organization showed that nearly one-third of 80,000 managers and leaders believe in the statement that, at work, “familiarity breeds contempt.”

 And, the fear that friendly employees will ban together, creating a mutinous atmosphere of boss-bashing and downright insubordination is also shouted down by statistics.
-Recent polls have turned that theory of fear on its head, and championed the fact that quality friendships at work have a direct link to job satisfaction.
+Recent polls have turned that theory of fear on its head, and championed the fact that quality friendships at work have a direct link to job satisfaction and engagement.
 According to research statistics, employee satisfaction skyrockets nearly 50% when a worker develops a close relationship on the job.

 “Having friends at work benefits not only employees, but impacts the organization as well,” said Casey Mulqueen, Ph.D., Director of Research for a Colorado-based workplace performance company.
 “Work serves a social purpose for most people; we enjoy socializing and simply spending time with people whom we like and trust.
 In addition to making time at work more enjoyable, it also impacts people’s commitment to their jobs and colleagues, which positively impacts effort and performance.”